matteodelabre/saxophone/README.md

 Parsing finished.
 ```

 ### API

-#### `Saxophone()`
+#### `new Saxophone()`

-Returns a new Saxophone instance.
-This is a factory method,
+Creates a new Saxophone instance.
-so you **must not prefix it with the `new` keyword.**

 #### `Saxophone#on()`, `Saxophone#removeListener()`, ...

-Saxophone composes with the EventEmitter methods.
-To work
-with listeners, check out [Node's documentation.](https://nodejs.org/api/events.html)
+Saxophone extends `Stream.Writable` which in turns extends `EventEmitter`.
+See the relevant [Node documentation.](https://nodejs.org/api/events.html) to learn more about listeners.

 #### `Saxophone#parse(xml)`

 Triggers the actual parsing of a whole document.
-This method will fire registered listeners
-so you need to set them up before calling it.
+This method will fire registered listeners, so you need to set them up before calling it.

-`xml` is a string containing the XML that you want to parse.
-At this
+`xml` is an UTF-8 string or a `Buffer` containing the XML that you want to parse.
-time, Saxophone does not support `Buffer`s.

 #### `Saxophone#write(xml)`

 Triggers one step of the parsing.
-This method will fire registered listeners
-so you need to set them up before calling it.
+This method will fire registered listeners so you need to set them up before calling it.

-`xml` is a string containing a chunk of the XML that you want to parse.
+`xml` is an UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.

 #### `Saxophone#end(xml = "")`

 Triggers the last step of the parsing.
 This method will fire registered listeners so you need to set them up before calling it.
 Same as `Saxophone#write(xml)`, but closes the stream.

-`xml` is a string containing a chunk of the XML that you want to parse.
+`xml` is a UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.

 #### `Saxophone.parseAttrs(attrs)`